GeoscienceAustralia/ga_sar_workflow/insar/docs/dev/MultiVersionGAMMASupport.md

 It's possible (and GAMMA has indeed done this) that function arguments will get re-ordered and/or re-named.

-When this occurs for **required** arguments, the function will still need to be overridden in the proxy/translation layer to re-order the arguments (as these are represented as positional-required argumeents in python) from the old 20191203 order/naming, to the newer GAMMA order/naming - however beyond this, the translation shouldn't require additional logic - it's simply forwarding the same arguments to the same function in a slightly different order.
+When this occurs for **required** arguments, the function will still need to be overridden in the proxy/translation layer to re-order the arguments (as these are represented as positional-required arguments in python) from the old 20191203 order/naming, to the newer GAMMA order/naming - however beyond this, the translation shouldn't require additional logic - it's simply forwarding the same arguments to the same function in a slightly different order.

-When this occurs with **optional** arguments, the function will also still need ot be overriden in the proxy/translation layer to do a name translation from the old-optional-argument-name to the new-optional-argument-name (as these are represented as optional-keyword arguments in python (eg: can **NOT** be passed positional, and have a default value)).
+When this occurs with **optional** arguments, the function will also still need to be overridden in the proxy/translation layer to do a name translation from the old-optional-argument-name to the new-optional-argument-name (as these are represented as optional-keyword arguments in python (eg: can **NOT** be passed as positional, and have a default value)).

 ## Handling missing/removed program arguments ##

-In the event program arguments are removed from an existing function (which GAMMA has done w/ it's `ras*` programs, eg: to remove left/right mirroring support) there's three potential outcomes.
+In the event program arguments are removed from an existing function (which GAMMA has done with it's `ras*` programs, eg: to remove left/right mirroring support) there's three potential outcomes.

 1. We don't use or require that functionality and there's no change required (since we never used that argument)
 2. We do pass in that argument but we never used anything but the default / never really used that feature, in which case there's no change required (the new program lacking that optional argument would behave the same without it)